Coach's Daughter: Critical reaction

 You couldn't hear a pin drop the night we filmed it.
 It is one of those rare times when the emotions dug so deeply.
 It was an event.

 — John Ratzenberger, USA Today, May 1993.

 Reviews have been positive.
 It is considered one of the favorites of cast and crew who were involved with this episode, including Allyce Beasley and especially the late Nicholas Colasanto.
 George Wendt and John Ratzenberger—who portrayed Norm and Cliff, respectively—considered it one of their personal favorites, mainly because of the office scene between Coach and his daughter.
 R.D.
 Heldenfels from The Sunday Gazette called the office scene "poignant."
 Robert Bianco of The Pittsburgh Press praised this episode as one of his favorites and called its office scene between Coach and his daughter "tender".

 Many reviewers at The A.V.
 Club agreed that the scene between Coach and his daughter at the office is the most redeeming part of the episode, but they have mixed feelings about the rest of the episode.
 Ryan McGee found this episode too draggy and found Coach's daughter—Lisa—underdeveloped.
 Meredith Blake found this episode "underwhelming".
 Others praised this episode overall, including moments outside the story of Coach's daughter.
-Erik Adams observed that Coach can immediately sense a bad aspect about Roy, even when he is a "simpleton".
+Erik Adams observed that Coach can immediately sense a bad aspect about Roy, even when Coach is a "simpleton".